welchbj/tt/README.rst

     * v0.3

+        #. integrate with Travis CI
+        #. integrate with AppVeyor
+        #. integrate with Coveralls
         #. introduce Karnaugh Map functionality
         #. add indication of optimal groupings on Karnaugh Maps, perhaps with color via colorama
         #. add --raw modifier to indicate only a plain Karnaugh Map should be output
         #. port Windows make file to \*nix
-        #. integrate with Travis CI

     * v.0.4